rdtaylorjr/tehillim/README.md

-# tehillim.dev: Computational Approaches to the Hebrew Psalter
+# Computational Approaches to the Hebrew Psalter (tehillim.dev)

-tehillim.dev investigates how the Psalter's internal similarities — verbatim duplicates, formulaic genre patterns, poetic parallelism, editorial groupings — can be recovered computationally from the Masoretic Text, and what each representation (lexical, morphosyntactic, embedding-based,
+This repo investigates how the Psalter's internal similarities — verbatim duplicates, formulaic genre patterns, poetic parallelism, editorial groupings — can be recovered computationally from the Masoretic Text, and what each representation (lexical, morphosyntactic, embedding-based,